 Trade between the US and Africa has remained relatively stable, although encountering occasional challenges.
 At the time this project was being implemented, the US had not signed any FTA with a Sub-Saharan African country.
 However, there were various Trade and Investment Framework Agreements (TIFAs). in place, both with individual countries as well as a number of regional blocs.

-International Economics is undertaking a research to support the Department for International Trade (DIT) to obtain a better understanding of the experience of the US in implementing TIFAs with Africa and the impact that these have had, if any, in bilateral trade and investment performance.
-The research will focus on thirteen TIFAs throughout Africa notably with Algeria, the EAC, ECOWAS, Egypt, Ghana, Libya, Mauritius, Mozambique, Nigeria, Rwanda, Tunisia, South Africa and the West African Economic and Monetary Union TIFA.
+International Economics (IEC) undertook research to support the Department for International Trade (DIT) with a better understanding of the experience of the US in implementing TIFAs with Africa and the impact that these have had, if any, in bilateral trade and investment performance.